lizhanmit/learning-notes/kafka-note/kafka-note.md

 ## Producers

+There are no default producers.

 A producer is also a way to send messages inside Kafka itself.
 For example, if you are reading data from a specific topic and wanted to send it to a different topic, you would also use a producer.

 Start a console producer: `bin/kafka-console-producer.sh --broker-list localhost:9092 -- topic helloworld`